helter88/Extract-Blood-Pressure-to-Excel/README.md

 - Dropdawn menu with languages

   <img src="./readme_images/dropdown-menu.JPG" alt="dropdown-menu">

 - Translation of content in 4th languages
+- App remembers chosen language and will open again app with previous selected language
 - Text box with validation of provided data
 - Pointing invalid lines in text box and showing this information below text box
 - Creating new Excel file with provided data from text box